aplteam/APLGit2/README.md

 For example, the  `Commit` API function just does that: executing `git commit`.
 The user command on the other hand first checks whether the project is currently dirty, and if it is it asks the user whether `git add .` should be executed first.
 Also, it opens an edit window for the user to create a message in case the `-m=` option was not set.

+## Installation

+Download a release and put the contents of the ZIP file into one of the folders Dyalog APL scans for user commands.

+For details refer to the Dyalog User Commands User Guide.

 ## Methods

 ```